open-gpdb/gpdb/gpdb-doc/markdown/best_practices/heap_tables.html.md

 **Explanation**:

 Greenplum Database uses hint bits to mark tuples as created and/or deleted by transactions.
-Hint bits, when set, can help in determining visibility of tuples without expensive `pg_xact` and `pg_subtrans` commit log lookups.
+Hint bits, when set, can help in determining visibility of tuples without expensive `pg_clog` and `pg_subtrans` commit log lookups.

 Hint bits are updated for every tuple on the first scan of the tuple after its creation or deletion.
 Because hint bits are checked and set on a per-tuple basis, even a read can result in heavy writes.
 When data checksums are enabled for heap tables (the default), hint bit updates are always WAL-logged.